reactjs/react.dev/beta/src/content/apis/react/useEffect.md

 ### Removing unnecessary function dependencies {/*removing-unnecessary-function-dependencies*/}

 If your Effect depends on an object or a function created during rendering, it might run more often than needed.
-For example, this Effect re-connects after every render because the `options` object is [different for every render:](/learn/removing-effect-dependencies#does-some-reactive-value-change-unintentionally)
+For example, this Effect re-connects after every render because the `createOptions` function is [different for every render:](/learn/removing-effect-dependencies#does-some-reactive-value-change-unintentionally)

 ```js {4-9,12,16}
 function ChatRoom({ roomId }) {